-SALLY B. THORNTON DANIEL E. STEIMLE JAMES B. DEBELLO
+Sally B. Thornton Daniel E. Steimle James B. DeBello

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT AND RELATED STOCKHOLDER MATTERS

-The table below shows, as of January 4, 2000, the amount and class of the Company's voting stock owned beneficially (within the meaning of Rule 13d-3 under the Securities Exchange Act of 1934, as amended) by (i) each director of the Company, (ii) the executive officers named in the Summary Compensation Table, (iii) all directors and executive officers as a group and (iv) each person known by the Company to own beneficially 5% or more of any class of the Company's voting stock (except as noted below).
-The business address for each of these shareholders is c/o Mitek Systems, Inc., 10070 Carroll Canyon Road, San Diego, California 92131.
+The table below shows, as of January 2, 2003, the amount and class of the Company's voting stock owned beneficially (within the meaning of Rule 13d-3 under the Exchange Act) by (i) each director of the Company, (ii) the executive officers named in the Summary Compensation Table, (iii) all directors and executive officers as a group and (iv) each person known by us to own beneficially 5% or more of any class of the Company's voting stock (except as noted below).
+The business address for each of these stockholders is c/o Mitek Systems, Inc., 14145 Danielson St., Suite B, Poway, CA 92064.